 The Virgin Media Ltd v NTL Pension Trustees II decision, handed down by the High Court on 16 June 2023, considered the implications of section 37 Pension Schemes Act 1993.
-As matters stand the case has the potential to cause significant issues in the pensions industry, however, permission to appeal the case has been granted and the appeal is currently scheduled to be heard on 25 June 2024.
-The company will continue to investigate the possible implications together with the trustees and its advisers (jn particular in light of the appeal), but, subject to the outcome of the appeal does not have cause to believe that it will have any material impact on the Scheme.
+The Court of Appeal upheld this ruling on 25 July 2024.
+The company will continue to investigate the possible implications together with the trustees and its advisers, but as it stands, does not have cause to believe that it will have any material impact on the Scheme.

-Reporting at 31 March 2024
+Reporting at 30 June 2024